nyergler/hieroglyph/docs/index.rst

 **Hieroglyph** has some configuration dials you can turn to customize the output.
 In addition to the theme, you can configure:

-- The number of levels of headings which become slides
+- The number of heading levels which become slides
 - Linking between slides and HTML documentation

 See :ref:`hieroglyph-configuration` for more information.